Ashinaga (organization): Facilities

 The Rainbow House is for younger orphans, designed as a place where they can receive psychological support.
 The facilities are used for weekly one-day gatherings on weekends for bereaved children and guardians and overnight events held several times a year for families.
-The facilities typically also provide training courses for facilitators, volunteers who will take care of children who visit the facility.
+The facilities typically also provide training courses for facilitators, volunteers who take care of children who visit the facility.
 These centers have rubber-walled "volcano rooms", where orphans can hit punching bags to vent frustrations, and a "quiet room" to talk about their emotions.
 The name for the Rainbow House comes from the aftermath of the 1995 earthquake, when a fourth-grade boy attending an Ashinaga summer camp drew a rainbow, but colored it black.
 There are now Rainbow Houses in Kobe, Tokyo, Sendai, Ishinomaki and Rikuzentakata in Japan, and Nansana, Uganda.

-Summer Camps
+Summer camps

-Every year, Ashinaga organizes tsudoi [‘集い, lit. "gathering"], summer camps for student loan recipients in 11 different locations across Japan.
+Every year, Ashinaga organizes tsudoi (‘集い, lit. "gathering"), summer camps for student loan recipients in 11 different locations across Japan.
 From 2000 to 2007, Ashinaga held eight international summer camps in Japan for orphans of earthquakes, war, and other disasters overseas.
 Camps focused on the emotional and psychological care of the children, and allowed both Japanese orphans and those from overseas to interact and share their experiences.
 Ashinaga also organizes tsudoi in other offices.

 Ashinaga Uganda

 Ashinaga Uganda was established in 2001 as an international NGO that provides emotional and educational support to orphans who have lost one or both parents as a result of HIV/AIDS.
 In 2003, the President of Uganda, H.E.
 Yoweri Kaguta Museveni, formally opened the Ashinaga Uganda Rainbow House in Nansana.

 The Uganda Rainbow House runs several programs.
-Since 2007, Rainbow House has run a literacy education program called terakoya [寺子屋, lit. "temple schools," private elementary schools], which currently provides lessons in English, Math, Science, Social studies, and Physical education to over 52 orphans, aged 7 to 15.
+Since 2007, Rainbow House has run a literacy education program called terakoya (寺子屋, lit. "temple schools," private elementary schools), which currently provides lessons in English, Math, Science, Social studies, and Physical education to over 52 orphans, aged 7 to 15.
 It also runs a care program that provides children with psychological support.
 The program takes place on Saturdays, and is held about 40 times a year.
 Each year, a total of approximately 2,000 children participate.
 Additionally, there is a yearly outing for young children, aged from 9 to 13, and a camp for teenagers, aged 14 and older.

 On 13 June 2012, the son of the Emperor of Japan, Prince Akishino, and his wife, Princess Kiko, visited Ashinaga Uganda.

 Internship program

 Ashinaga ran its first major internship program in 2014, hosting 100 interns from 28 different universities based in 13 countries.
 The interns’ main aims were to improve Ashinaga students’ conversational and communicative skills, help them develop educationally, and encourage a self-help mind-set.
-In addition, the 100 interns along with 50 Japanese students took part in a 3-day "Global Student Conference" to discuss ways in which to implement the Ashinaga Africa Initiative.
+In addition, the 100 interns along with 50 Japanese students took part in a three-day "Global Student Conference" to discuss ways in which to implement the Ashinaga Africa Initiative.